jagrvargen/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 9. 9-print_last_digit.py - Prints the last digit of a number.

 10. 10-add.py - A function that adds two integers and returns the result.

+11. 11-pow.py - A function that computes 'a' to the power of 'b' and returns the value.